 Calculating Scope 3.6 Emissions with Climatiq's Travel feature

 Travel is a significant source of greenhouse gas emissions.
-Under the Greenhouse Gas Protocol (opens in a new tab), Business Travel is accounted for within category 6 of the Scope 3 and covers travel (by air, rail, road, sea, and hotel stays) undertaken by employees in vehicles, e.g. aircrafts, trains, and passenger cars that are not owned or operated by the reporting organization.
+Under the Greenhouse Gas Protocol (opens in a new tab), Business Travel is accounted for within category 6 of the Scope 3 and covers travel (by air, rail, road, sea, and hotel stays) undertaken by employees in vehicles, e.g. aircraft, trains, and passenger cars that are not owned or operated by the reporting organization.

 Choice of Method